-The TEACH Act extends the face-to-face teaching exemption to distance learning courses in a limited way.
-The exemption is narrow, and rarely applicable at Stanford, since Stanford has very few mediated distance online courses.
-Note that this exemption does not apply to iTunes U or to Massive Open Online Courses (e.g., Course2Go, Coursera); instead, faculty for such ourses will need to rely on the fair use exemption or pay for distribution rights.
+The TEACH Act extends the Face-to-Face Teaching exemption to distance learning courses in a limited way.
+The exemption applies only to online courses restricted to registered students, and thus is rarely applicable at Stanford, as Stanford has very few of these mediated distance online courses.
+This exemption does not apply to iTunes U or to MOOCs (eg Coursera, NovoEd, Lagunita), which are open to students outside of Stanford, and faculty preparing such courses will need to rely on the fair use exemption, or pay for distribution rights.

-When the TEACH Act applies, it allows the instructor to transmit performances of entire non-dramatic works and reasonable and limited portions of any other audiovisual work without obtaining permission.
-For the Act to apply, the performance or display must be:
+When the TEACH Act does apply, it allows the instructor to transmit performances of entire non-dramatic works and reasonable and limited portions of any other audiovisual work without obtaining permission.
+For the act to apply, the performance or display must be:

 - A regular part of mediated instructional activity;